deficollective/defiscan/src/content/protocols/sky.md

 # Security Council

 There is no security council to oversee the Sky Protocol.
 Nonetheless, there is a series of emergency governance actions described in [exit-window](#exit-window-1) that can be taken.
 Unfortunately, the model of continuous approval and vote delegation used in the governance does not qualify for a comparison with a security council, as the top 3 _Aligned Delegates_ could pass both new proposals and emergency actions (exluding the shutdown module) on their own.

-WIP note: Some parameters adjustments can be done without any delay.
-TODO: double check MOM contracts